Toʼabaita language: Language Typology

 Toqabaqita has as its basic constituent order Subject - Predicate – X, with X referring to other elements than the subject and predicate.
 This can also be categorized as SVO (subject verb object) and SVX (subject verb other).
 Lynch in his review of Oceanic languages found that this constituent order is in fact the most widely geographically distributed pattern.

-Verbs in Toqabaqita can include a variety of affixes, both suffixes and pre-fixes, which mark other grammatical categories of tense aspect, sequentiality and negation.
+Verbs in Toqabaqita can include a variety of affixes, both suffixes and prefixes, which mark other grammatical categories of tense aspect, sequentiality and negation.
 Lexical objects are usually indexed on the verb as a suffix.
 In Toqabaqita the basic noun phrase consists minimally of a noun or an independent personal pronoun.
 Noun phrases may contain modifiers, which are generally suffixes.

 Lexical morphemes consist of at least two syllables in Toqabaqita.
 Where a monosyllabic word occurs, such as a grammatical morpheme, it then attaches as a clitic to the preceding word, with some notable exceptions.
 If speech is slow then the grammatical morpheme may have its vowel lengthened and take stress.